usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="memsecretver"></a> 5.1.1.2 Memorized Secret Verifiers

 Verifiers SHALL require subscriber-chosen memorized secrets to be at least 8 characters in length.
 Verifiers SHOULD permit subscriber-chosen memorized secrets at least 64 characters in length.
-All printing ASCII [[RFC 20]](#RFC20) characters as well as the space character SHOULD be acceptable in memorized secrets.
-Unicode [[ISO/ISC 10646:2014]](#ISOIEC10646) characters SHOULD be accepted as well.
+All printing ASCII [RFC 20](#RFC20) characters as well as the space character SHOULD be acceptable in memorized secrets.
+Unicode [ISO/ISC 10646:2014](#ISOIEC10646) characters SHOULD be accepted as well.
 To make allowances for likely mistyping, verifiers MAY replace multiple consecutive space characters with a single space character prior to verification, provided that the result is at least 8 characters in length.
 Truncation of the secret SHALL NOT be performed.
 For purposes of the above length requirements, each Unicode code point SHALL be counted as a single character.

 If Unicode characters are accepted in memorized secrets, the verifier SHOULD apply the Normalization Process for Stabilized Strings defined in Section 12.1 of Unicode Standard Annex 15 [[UAX 15]](#UAX15) using either the NFKC or NFKD normalization.
 This process is applied prior to hashing of the byte string representing the memorized secret.
 Subscribers choosing memorized secrets containing Unicode characters SHOULD be advised that some characters may be represented differently by some endpoints, which can affect their ability to authenticate successfully.